Itera/ansible-workshop/presentation.md

 An ansible setup should be maintained in a change control system (git, svn, tfs etc) just as we do source code for projects.

-Changes should be made using similar processes (feature braches, code review etc) that are used as best practices in development.
+Changes should be made using similar processes (feature branches, code review etc) that are used as best practices in development.

 ---